 To save a few euros you would lose basic knowledge to understand how Pompeii lived and the details of the various places that, to an inexperienced eye, may seem very similar and monotonous.

 But beware: outside the Excavations you will find a horde of tourist guides and unofficial audio guides, authorized or not.

 Keep it wideAt the ticket office you can buy an audio guide cheaper and enormously more complete!

-The visit will be very long as Pompeii was a very large city.
+The visit will be very long and will take you away for a whole day, Pompeii was a really vast city.

 Bring some fresh water and do not forget to take a map of the city at the entrance, otherwise you will surely miss it and risk wandering for a long time.